 A chemical process was developed using a safe, food-grade item that can be added to and injected along with chlorine to protect the pipe surface.
 It seals it, coats it, isolates the bacteria, enhances the disinfection process and provides protection against corrosion that would normally be caused by continuous chlorine injection.
 The process also controls leaks, rust and scale in galvanized piping, pinholeing in copper piping and reduces lead in the water supply.

 Many sites and sources claim that you can’t get Legionella from a shower head but this is not true!
 Legionella is transmitted to the victim by aerosolized water droplets from a contaminated water source.
 Hot water stored in the ideal growth temperature range can grow or incubate Legionella bacteria into large numbers.
 When the contaminated water is aerosolized in a shower head and inhaled by the victim, they inhale the bacteria laden water droplets into their lungs.
 Newer Ultra-low-flow shower heads break up the water into a fine mist which can be easily inhaled.
 The mist can transport Legionella bacteria into the lungs.
-The lungs serve as a medium or petri dish for the bacteria to grow on where it infects the lungs first, causing pneumonia where the victim will experience flu-like symptoms.
+The lungs serve as a medium for the bacteria to grow on where it infects the lungs first, causing pneumonia where the victim will experience flu-like symptoms.
 As the disease takes over the body, various organs shut down causing severe disabilities and in many cases death.

 With 35 years of experience designing plumbing and mechanical systems for several major architectural, engineering, and design & construct firms.
 He has designed plumbing, mechanical, and fire protection systems for all building types including airports, stadiums, industrial manufacturing facilities, office buildings, commercial and retail buildings, hospitals, laboratories, prisons, jails, hotels, apartment buildings, military projects, high rise and educational facilities.